QuestNetwork/quest-coral-js/README.md

 - Uses [`ipfs.dag`](https://docs.ipfs.io/concepts/merkle-dag/)

 ## Support Us
-This project is a lot of work and unfortunately we need to eat food (ツ)
+This project is a lot of work, please help us start a non-profit for it (ツ)

 | Ethereum| Bitcoin |
 |---|---|